cseanburns/journal-issues/manuscript.md

 This may be why journals keep producing hard copy even if it is no longer necessary, or continue to bundle articles into issues [@3RZPSVH3#swoger].

-Controlling scarcity has had a major impact on the production of knowledge.
+Outside of the metrics issues, controlling scarcity has had a major impact on the production of knowledge.
 It determines what can be printed, and it determines how many journals exist.